sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2026.3.10
+Removed the MDR Installed and Version columns.
+These are now covered by the installation of the XDR agent.
+MDR is just a license upgrade and no longer has its own agent.

 v2025.11.2
 Fixed an issue introdcuced in v2025.11.1 where the Windows OS was incorrectly formatted